 Our website has online form(s) and email addresses through which you can contact us with questions, concerns, to report problems with our website, or other issues.
 In order to respond to you, we need your email address and country in which you live.
-While we retain this information for our records, we will not use it for any purpose except to correspond with you regarding your inquiry without your permission.
-You may use these online form(s) and email addresses to correspond with us regarding any rights you may have under applicable law concerning the accuracy of the personally identifying data in our possession and its use, and we will comply with laws applicable to you and us in resolving the issue you raise.
+We will not use this information without your permission for any purpose except to correspond with you regarding your inquiry.
+You may use these online form(s) and email addresses to correspond with us regarding any rights you may have under applicable law, such as the right to be informed about the information we hold about you and its use, the right to have your personally identifying data corrected or updated, the right to block your information, and the right to have it ported to another organization.
+We will comply with laws applicable to you and us in resolving the issue you raise.

-To unsubscribe from our email list, click here.
+To unsubscribe from our email lists, click here.

 We may disclose your personal information as necessary to comply with any applicable law, regulation, legal process or enforceable governmental request.